KTH/devops-course/contributions/presentation/week6/timru-zhongmin/README.md

 ## Description

-In this presentation we will explain why having too many unchecked third party dependencies in a project poses a security risk, especially for automated DevOps pipelines, and bring up some well-documented incidents as examples.
-We will then explain how Dependabot works and why incorporating it into your workflow or pipeline can help mitigate the risk.
+In this presentation we will explain why having too many unchecked third party dependencies in a project poses a security risk (supply chain attack), especially for automated DevOps pipelines, and briefly go over the [SolarWinds Orion attack](https://www.encryptionconsulting.com/solarwinds-should-security-live-in-infosec-or-devops/) and MOVEIt supply chain attack as examples.

+We will then present Dependabot, an automated tool from GItHub that can continuously scan dependencies for known vulnerabilities and/or new available updates, and automatically create alerts and pull requests in your repository to notify that an update is needed.
+We will explain how it can be configured, and why incorporating it into your workflow or pipeline can help mitigate the risk of supply chain attacks.

 **Relevance**